 - Are you delivering profit at the “Typical ISA Distributor” or “High Profit ISA Distributor” level?

 - If you wanted to sell your business, what would need to be done to make it sellable?

 Once you have identified your goal, develop the strategy, actions, and tactics necessary to achieve your goal and share them, along with your goal, with your team.
 They will feel part of the plan and understand what it means for the business and how it benefits them, making it much more likely that they will work with you to achieve the goal.
 Build review dates into the plan and make adjustments as required.
 Then, enjoy the journey and results.
 Again, you can make this as simple or detailed as you like.
 It is better to make a very simple plan than to not make one at all, so create a plan that fits your personality best.

 Including NetPlus suppliers as part of your plan will deliver multiple rewards with the front-end values, base rebate, and growth rebate opportunities.
 Review the NetPlus supplier list, targeting a new category to expand into, a new supplier to add to your portfolio, an existing supplier you can plan to grow with, or convert a non-NetPlus supplier to a NetPlus supplier and reach those goals with compounded results.

-The summer months are an ideal time to build your plan.
+The summer months are an ideal time for distributors to build your plan.
 I’ve added a few helpful documents to the NetPlus Community Portal to help you get started or pull out a piece of paper and answer the questions above.
 This is one of those chances to work